You have read this article christmas

 My ornament has a bit of a gap on one side where the papers meet at different levels.
 I'll put that toward the inside of the tree, and no one will be the wiser.
 You could also try stringing a piece of a drinking straw inside of the ornament to act as a spacer and help it keep its shape, as suggested by a smart commenter!

-You have read this article christmas / paper / tutorials with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/diy-striped-paper-ornament.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/diy-striped-paper-ornament.html.
 Thanks!

 Festive cocktail mixer hostess gifts